bingeli1212/nitrile-preview/doc/DOC-nitrile-tabular.md

 - "cols" The rules will be visible between the columns only.
 - "all" All rules will be visible.

 The alignment of each cell can be expressed by the "halign" style option.
 It expectes a list of alignment format groups, which must be "l", "r", "c", and others.
 It can also start with "p" and followed by one or more digits, such as "p10" to express that it is a paragraph with a width fixed at 10mm.
 It can also start with the letter "f" such as "f25", which expresses a column that is a paragraph and its width is 25% of the current page width.

 The "small" option would express that the table be set using a "smaller" font.
-The "head" option would treat the first row as expressing the "header" of the table, and is likely show using bold font typeface, how it might be different for each translation.
-For instance, the HTML translation might decorate a row header using TH element rather than TD element.
+The "head" option would treat the first row as expressing the "header" of the table, and is likely that that is shown using bold font typeface.
+HTML translation might decorate it with the "th" element rather than the "td" element.
+For longtable when the "head" option is present then the first row will be repeated.

+The "side" option would set aside the first column of the tabular as the "side" column.
+This would allow a vertical rule to be drawn between the first column and the second when the rules-style is set to "groups".